• Skip to primary navigation

 What is a dump cake?

 A dump cake is as the title itself states.
-A cake that is literally dumped in the baking pan and then baked.
+A cake that is literally dumped in a baking dish and then baked.

 This one is made by layering canned peaches (syrup and all), yellow butter cake mix, butter, and a light sprinkle of cinnamon then baking.
 It requires no bowl, whisks, or anything else.
 You’ll save a ton of time making this dessert and have a wonderful dessert in less than an hour!